codeslayer-787/reading-notes/201/js-review.md

 3. Runs code in the `for` loop
 4. Once the code runs it goes back to the i++ to check if it needs to run again

+**Paramenters are variables that we define within the parentheses of the functions signature or declare.**

+The `typeof` parameter returns things in the type of data that I chose.